top of page

 7. Construction Administration

 During construction, architects visit the site to ensure the work follows the design.
 They address any issues that arise and approve payments to contractors.
+Normally, these services are a separate fee from the design services.

 What is the architectural design process?